getsentry/sentry-global-search/README.md

 #### Searchable Fields

 - `text`: `String` — Text content of the record.
-- `section`: `String` — Last heading seen.
+- `section`: `String` — Text of the last heading seen.
 Initially set to the document title.

 #### Context fields